snowplow/documentation/docs/understanding-tracking-design/managing-data-structures/index.md

 ---
-title: "Managing data structures in the console"
+title: 'Managing data structures in the console'
-date: "2020-02-15"
+date: '2020-02-15'
 sidebar_position: 80
 ---